o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 Advanced Functionality
 ***********************

-Most people can safely operate within the confines of the guide, this section documents some additional functionality you may find useful after you're comfortable with the primary capabilities.
+This section documents some additional functionality you may find useful after you're comfortable with the primary capabilities of Elasticsearch LTR.

 =============================
 Reusable Features